 Tuesday, April 22, 2014

 I love shopping but it's very hard to do with two little ones who refuse to sit in a stroller.
 So I shop online a lot, or shop when my Mom can meet me and help with my kids.
 My most favorite place to shop is Nordstrom because of several reasons; amazing customer service, high quality items, incredible return policy (no questions asked), plus free shipping and free returns... all the time!
-They offer a card called the MOD card.
-It works just like a debit card (takes the money directly from your checking vs charging it onto a 'credit card') and every time you make a purchase, using your card, you earn points.
+Rarely do I buy anything that's not on sale.
+I am pretty frugal and so I like to keep an eye on my favorite items by adding them to my wish list online.
+When I see them go on sale, then I buy them, and I earn points by using my MOD card . . .
+The MOD card that Nordstrom offers works just like a debit card (takes the money directly from your checking vs charging it onto a 'credit card') and every time you make a purchase (using your card) you earn points.
 Obviously they offer a credit card too.
 But whether you have the Nordstrom Mod card or the credit card, for every 2000 points you receive a 'Nordstrom Note' ($20 to spend at Nordstrom; online or in-store).
 They have special days throughout the year where you can earn double or even triple points, and one day a year where you can choose your own personal triple points day.
 But my most favorite thing about Nordstrom is that if you purchase something and it goes on sale within 2 weeks of your purchase, they will credit you the difference.
 Now that's what I call smart shopping!

 Thursday, August 8, 2013